 Briquettes can take longer to light up and turn “white,” Some brands can produce inconsistent quality and chemical smell.
 Briquette charcoal can produce large amounts of ash, restricting the Kamado’s airflow and ultimately clog the grill.

-Kamados like the Green Egg Kamado Joe and others do not have large ash collection areas and we recommend using lump charcoal as it produces a small amount of ash.
+Kamados like the Kamado Joe and others do not have large ash collection areas and we recommend using lump charcoal as it produces a small amount of ash.
 A small amount of ash production means the airflow of the grill won’t be obstructed and it can operate effectively for long periods.

 People often use chemicals to start briquettes or purchase self-lighting briquettes, which can leave a chemical-like taste on your food.
 If you are serious about grilling good BBQ, you know that using chemicals to start your fire is a big NO.